shiv-shrihari5/assignment-3/README.md

 # assignment-3
 task1 1
-taking number from user
+The program takes a number n from the user.

-using for loop ranged 1 to user input print the result
+It calculates the factorial of n, which is the product of all integers from 1 to n.

+It prints the result

 task 2
 Fist import maths than taking input from use